musictrumps/music-trumps/README.md

 # trump-engine

-Project that could attached to a front-end implementation to build a trumps-like card game.
+Project that could be attached to a front-end implementation to build a trumps-like card game.

-We are using the Spotify API as a 'database' that returns bands by genre, picture from each artists and number of albums from each band, we are also getting more details using the MusicBrainz API (http://musicbrainz.org).
+We are using the Spotify API as a 'database' that returns bands/artists by genre and their pictures, we are also getting more details using the MusicBrainz API (http://musicbrainz.org), for example the life span (begin date) of the band or artist.

 ![.NET Core](https://github.com/thiagosanches/trump-engine/workflows/.NET%20Core/badge.svg)